1x-eng/tomatick/readme.md

 ### Prerequisites

 - Go (version 1.15 or higher)
-- An account with `mem.ai` and an API token
 - Perplexity API token for AI features
+- (Optional) An account with `mem.ai` and an API token for persistent memory integration

 ### Installation